HarshithArya/python-whatsapp-bot/README.md

 This guide will walk you through the process of creating a WhatsApp bot using the Meta (formerly Facebook) Cloud API with pure Python, and Flask particular.
 We'll also integrate webhook events to receive messages in real-time and use OpenAI to generate AI responses.
 For more information on the structure of the Flask application, you can refer to [this documentation](https://github.com/daveebbelaar/python-whatsapp-bot/tree/main/app).

+## 🚀 Quick Setup

+**For a complete step-by-step setup guide with OpenAI integration, see [SETUP_GUIDE.md](SETUP_GUIDE.md)**

+This guide includes:
+- WhatsApp Business API configuration
+- OpenAI assistant setup
+- Webhook configuration with ngrok
+- Testing and troubleshooting
+- Production deployment

 ## Prerequisites

-1. A Meta developer account — If you don’t have one, you can [create a Meta developer account here](https://developers.facebook.com/).
+1. A Meta developer account — If you don't have one, you can [create a Meta developer account here](https://developers.facebook.com/).
 2. A business app — If you don't have one, you can [learn to create a business app here](https://developers.facebook.com/docs/development/create-an-app/).
 If you don't see an option to create a business app, select **Other** > **Next** > **Business**.
 3. Familiarity with Python to follow the tutorial.